The house was built in the late 1800s, and was run for most of its life as a tearoom.

 A boundary wall was built around the edge of the property in 1991, cutting off the grounds from the beach and grass outside.
 It seems to have been around this time that the front garden was also removed and paved over.

 It was owned by the council in various forms for nearly 100 years, being sold off by what was then ‘Kirkcaldy Council’ in late 1992, and this was when it became a private home.

 In 1999, retrospective planning permission was granted for a number of internal works, including converting the ‘front door’ to the back of the property into a downstairs toilet.

 The house was sold the same year, with the new owners doing a considerable amount of internal restoration.
 These same owners ran the old bath house as a B&B for several years.

 In 2014, the owners divided the garden of the property to build a new three-bedroom eco house, which they moved into after selling The Beach House in late 2016.

 Lizzie and Ari, the current owners, bought the house in 2016.
 They are the fourth owners since the house was sold by the council.
-It was a completely private family home for a couple of years before old bath house was reopened as guest accommodation, primarily a B&B in 2018.
+It was a completely private family home for a couple of years before the old bath house was reopened as guest accommodation, primarily a B&B in 2018.
 Following the Covid-19 outbreak in 2020, the space is being rented out only as a completely private, self-catering space.

 The front garden was then restored in 2019.